odogwuVal/geostart/README.md

 * pull requests for new features
 * pull requests for bug fixes
 * pull requests for documentation
-* funding for any combination of the above
+* funding for any combination of the above.